hannahilea/hannahilea.github.io/blog/houseplant-programming/src.md

 While I build software as a career, I also like to muck about with code in service of other goals.
 When sharing those other projects it has taken me a long time be able to talk about what my code does do without adding a zillion caveats about what the code *does not* do.[^whoops]

 [^whoops]: I'm actively trying to cut down, both for my current self and for my younger self.
-My younger self didn't have the confidence of concrete professional proof that something she'd done meant she no longer had to prove herself so much---but she had just as much to share, and I wish she'd felt more empowered to take up more space in the world, rather than feeling cowed by the folks whe was impressed by all around her.
+My younger self didn't have the confidence of concrete professional proof that something she'd done meant she no longer had to prove herself so much---but she had just as much to share, and I wish she'd felt more empowered to take up more space in the world, rather than feeling cowed by the folks she was impressed by all around her.

 Why?
 I think somewhere along the line I picked up the unhealthy---and false!---assumption that it wasn't worth sharing my code until it was ready to be reused easily by whoever was able to access it---specifically, not sharing that code until it was "production ready," for some arbitrary and ever-growing definition of "production" that I never *quite* fully defined for myself.[^perfectionism]